-The decrease of primary energy production in the EU-28 over the past decades resulted in increased imports of primary energy and energy products.
-The quantity of imported natural gas doubled over the period 1990–2016 to 357 Mtoe (Figure 2), although there was a slight decrease since 2010 but this started to increase again from 2015, and in 2016 reached the 2011 value, making it the second highest import.
-Crude oil ranked first in terms of quantities imported, though for 2016, the figure was 548 Mtoe, 11.0 % lower than 10 years previous.
+The decrease in primary energy production in the EU over the past decades resulted in increased imports of primary energy and energy products.
+The quantity of imported natural gas more than doubled over the period 1990-2019, reaching 360 Mtoe (Figure 2).
+This makes natural gas the second largest imported energy product, with record import levels in 2019, 19.3 % higher than in 2009.
+Crude oil again ranked first in terms of quantities imported, with 513 Mtoe in 2019, only 1.2 % less than 10 years ago.

 It should be noted that data for imports and exports include intra-EU trade.